 In 2007, Queen’s was the first in Hawaii to offer robotic-assisted surgery, and in 2019, Queen’s achieved a milestone of performing its 10,000th procedure.

-“This designation demonstrates the commitment of Queen’s of continuing to pursue and implement advancements in robotic surgery,” said Beryl Muniz, The Queen’s Health System’s Vice President of Surgical Services, Emergency Department, and Trauma Services.
+“This designation demonstrates the commitment of Queen’s of continuing to pursue and implement advancements in robotic surgery,” said Beryl Muniz, The Queen’s Health Systems’s Vice President of Surgical Services, Emergency Department, and Trauma Services.
 “Our dedicated interdisciplinary teams have developed a culture of excellence aimed at ensuring our patients are at the forefront of patient care and safety.”

 Robotic surgeries allow physicians the ability to operate in small spaces inside the body.
 The benefits of robotic compared to laparoscopic (traditional) surgery include greater range of motion and precision, which may lead to less bleeding and pain after surgery.